dehe1011/QuantumDNA/README.md

 `` python -m ipykernel install --name qDNA --display-name "Python (qDNA)" ``
 6. Run all the tests to make sure that everything works:\
 `` .\run_tests.ps1 ``
+If all tests worked you have successfully installed the package.
+Now there you have two possibilities:

+1. Open the user interface:
+`` python user_interface.py ``
-7. Open a new Jupyter notebook and select the kernel to "Python (qDNA)":
+2. Open a new Jupyter notebook and select the kernel to "Python (qDNA)":
 `` jupyter notebook ``

 To remove the virtual environment use `` conda remove --name qDNA --all ``

 ### Shortcuts

+The following shortcuts are frequently used in the code:

 * ham: hamiltonian
 * dm: density matrix
 * tb: tight-binding